 - collaborative leadership – this is an essential pre-condition and involves willingness/capacity to pool resources to support planning and infrastructure, and address issues in new and different ways.

-5 traditional conditions of collective impact
+5 traditional conditions of Collective Impact

-Our Place's unique approach to collective impact is based on five traditional conditions:
+It's Our Place's unique approach to collective impact is based on five traditional conditions: